Dealing With Student Loan Debt

 However, a collection agency trying to collect payment on a federal student loan debt is first required to send you a letter notifying you of their intent, and it’s important to take action if you get one.
 You only have a short length of time to take action if you receive such a letter, and the worst thing you can do is simply ignore the communication.

 If you receive a letter, you are entitled to ask for an administration, as well as documentation regarding your loan.
-You should consider talking to a bankruptcy attorney if you have received a letter, or the collection agency is already garnishing your wages.
+You should consider talking to a bankruptcy attorney for student loans if you have received a letter, or the collection agency is already garnishing your wages.

 Another of the long-lasting consequences of defaulting on your student loans or having them sold to collection agencies is that it can impact the debtors’ credit scores for up to seven years.